 This page was last reviewed in June 2022.

 Our support line offers practical and emotional support with feeding your baby and general enquiries for parents, members and volunteers: 0333 252 5051.

 Make friends with other parents-to-be and new parents in your local area for support and friendship by seeing what NCT activities are happening nearby.

-Further information is available from the Royal Society for Prevention of Accidents (RoSPA) or call RoSPA’s free life line 0808 801 0822.
+Further information is available from the Royal Society for Prevention of Accidents (RoSPA).

-Find out more about UK car seat law.
+You can find out more from the Government website about UK car seat law.

-NHS Choices has more information about child car seat safety
+The NHS has more information about child car seat safety.